Towson University: Baltimore Urban Debate League

 The Towson Speech and Debate team has close ties with the Baltimore Urban Debate League and often volunteers people from the team and the university to judge and facilitate the running of the tournaments.

 The university often acts as a host for league tournaments at least once a year.

 Towson also has what they call an Urban Debate Scholar award that they give to one graduating senior every year.
 The scholarship pays for full tuition and fees at TU.
 They also offer varying awards between $2,000 – $4,000 to other graduating seniors.

 Adopt-A-Campus

 Former President Caret established a program called Adopt-A-Campus, which gives local businesses, organizations and others an opportunity to help beautify the TU campus.
 Every group is assigned a certain section of the campus, and will be encouraged to pick up litter and help keep the area clean of trash and debris.

 Media and publications

 Greek life

+Towson has over 20 Greek letter organizations on campus.
+In 2022, 7% of undergraduate men and 6% of undergraduate women were active in Towson's Greek system.